PokerStars: Online tournaments

 The site's weekly Sunday Million tournament has a guaranteed $1 million prize pool and a $215 buy-in.
 The Sunday Million is the biggest weekly online poker tournament.
 On March 7, 2011, The 5th Anniversary Sunday Million broke records, with 59,128 players creating a total prize pool of $11,825,600.

 World Championship of Online Poker (WCOOP) has been running since 2002 and is regarded as the online equivalent of the World Series of Poker.
 The WCOOP tournament series is the largest online poker series and pays out the largest prizes in online poker.
 The WCOOP 2010 Main Event champion Tyson "POTTERPOKER" Marks won $2.2 Million, the largest online tournament prize in history.

 Spring Championship of Online Poker (SCOOP) was established in 2009 and has since become the most popular online tournament series.
 Unlike WCOOP, there are three different buy-in stakes in the SCOOP events: Low, Medium (10x Low stake) and High (100x Low stake).

 Micro Millions was launched in March 2012 as a tournament series designed for recreational and micro-stakes players offering a low buy-in tournament schedule and large guaranteed cash prizes.
 PokerStars guaranteed $5 million in prize pools for the second installment of MicroMillions.

 In 2014, PokerStars was hosting 500,000 online tournaments each day.

+Live Poker Tours

-Live poker tours
+PokerStars sponsors various live poker tours ongoing such as:

-PokerStars sponsors various live poker tours such as the European Poker Tour (EPT), Asia Pacific Poker Tour (APPT), Latin American Poker Tour (LAPT), UK and Ireland Poker Tour (UKIPT), Estrellas Poker Tour (ESPT), Eureka Poker Tour, Italian Poker Tour (IPT), Czech-Slovak Poker Tour (CSPT), Australia & New Zealand Poker Tour (ANZPT), France Poker Series (FPS), Belgian Poker Series (BPS), Russian Poker Series (RPS) and Brazilian Series of Poker (BSOP).

-PokerStars VR